-- Get a specialty cookbook: There are many excellent food allergy cookbooks on the market today.
-Cookbooks are available through KFA's Allergy Book Shop or at your local library.
+- Get a specialty cookbook: There are many excellent food allergy cookbooks - some are available through KFA's Allergy Book Shop or at your local library.
 If you're avoiding dairy and egg, you'll also find many suitable recipes in vegan cookbooks.
-Gluten-free cookbooks written for people who have Celiac Disease can help those on a wheat-free diet.
+Gluten-free cookbooks written for people who have celiac disease can help those on a wheat-free diet.

 - Resurrect an old recipe: If you're new to food allergy cooking, look through your recipe files.
-Check to see if there are any "old favorites" which are suitable either as is or with minor modifications.
-If you already have a collection of safe recipes, look for a tried-and-true favorite that you maybe haven't made in a while.
+Check to see if there are any old favorites which are suitable either as is or with minor changes.
+If you already have a collection of safe recipes, look for a tried-and-true favorite that you haven't made in awhile.

 - Find support and ideas on our private community and talk about What’s for Dinner or What's In Your Lunch Box?